Where is Mount Everest Located?

 Rongbuk Glacier: The journey begins here, offering beautiful views and presenting a challenging start to the Everest expedition.

-Northeast Ridge: "The Second Step," a rock face known for its technical challenges, has now come into operation for climbers after a fixed ladder is equipped to aid smooth ascent for climbers on this route.
+Northeast Ridge: "The Second Step," a rock face known for its technical challenges, is now accessible to climbers after a fixed ladder was installed to aid smooth ascent on this route.

 Challenges: